pubstack/pubstack.github.io/_posts/2019-05-20-relax-and-recover-backups.md

 choose those protocols that are allowed by default in the Iptables rules (SSH, SFTP in particular).

 But enough with the theory, here's a practical example of one of many possible configurations.
-We will apply this specific use of ReAR to recover a failed control plane after a critical maintenance task (like an upgrade).
+We will apply this specific use of ReaR to recover a failed control plane after a critical maintenance task (like an upgrade).

 __01 - Prepare the Undercloud backup bucket.__